k-thang/SQL-Project/QA.md

 For example, the money amounts in the dataset were not representative of real world values.
 These amounts were 1,000,000 times greater than would have been realistic for the products.
 As a result, a “Youtube Notebook and Pen Set” was listed as $7,990,000.
 When divided by 1,000,000, it computes a more realistic price of $7.99.

-These queries were used to determine if the values fall within an expected range:
+These queries were used to determine if the values fell within an expected range:
 ```SQL
 SELECT product_price,
        v2productname